Skip to main content

 • “The tension between maintaining pressure on the enemy while reinforcing your own lines gives the moment-to-moment gameplay an addictive rhythm, especially during intense, fast-moving clashes where the screen fills with explosions, debris, and fallen soldiers.”

 • “The jump mechanic is janky and only really feels useful for peeking above your troops for a quick shot at the enemy.
-I found using it to climb boxes more trouble than it's worth as I end up missing the platforms and get punished with damage.”
+Using it to climb boxes is more trouble than it's worth, as I often miss platforms and get punished with damage.”

 • music